particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 The node.js scripts are run securely in your browser and no have access to files on your computer or other browser tabs.
 There are no browser extensions; it's all browser-based Javascript.

 When editing the code, don't forget to save your changes before running the script again (Command-S on the Mac and Ctrl-S on Windows and Linux).
 If you make changes to the file, it creates a copy ("fork") of the file and the URL changes so you don't need to worry about overwriting the public example.
-You can save and run the file without logging into Github, but changes will be lost when you close your browser window.
+You can save and run the file without logging into GitHub, but changes will be lost when you close your browser window.

 ## Installation - computer